profsmith89/ctps/_sources/chap16.md

 ## A silly coding error

 Now that you're warmed up, you're ready to see if you can act like a static analysis tool and find a bug in a bigger script.
-The script `emdash.py` takes a paragraph of text and allows the user to indicate that they'd like to replace the commas around [a parenthetical phrase](https://grammarist.com/grammar/parenthetical-phrases/) with em dashes.
+The `main` function of the script `emdash.py` takes a paragraph of text and allows the user to indicate that they'd like to replace the commas around [a parenthetical phrase](https://grammarist.com/grammar/parenthetical-phrases/) with em dashes.

 It would, for example, take the sentence: